Welcome from the Respiratory Care Program Coordinator

 The Respiratory Care Program has 7 hospital affiliates in which students perform clinical training.
 Three Utica-Rome hospitals, two Syracuse hospitals, Oneida Healthcare and Bassett Medical Center in Cooperstown provide a wide variety of experiences for Respiratory Care students.
 Graduate and employer surveys performed 6 months post-graduation indicate a high degree of satisfaction with the MVCC Respiratory Care Program.
 Performance by MVCC Respiratory Care graduates on the national credentialing examinations has been exemplary, with class averages that consistently exceed the national mean.

 Please contact the Respiratory Care Program for more information or to set up a personal meeting with a faculty member.
 During this meeting, available scholarships will be explained where a local hospital may pay for your educational expenses in return for a commitment to work post-graduation for those who qualify.
-You will also learn how to arrange a tour with a Respiratory Therapist at a local hospital so that "real life" performance of therapy on actual patients can be observed.
 A preview of the "state-of-the-art" respiratory and nursing/allied health computer laboratories may also be a part of the initial meeting.

 The Respiratory Care Program attracts an equal number of males and females, enrolling new high school graduates and returning adults who may be job retraining.
 Motivated individuals are needed to successfully complete the Respiratory Care Program to meet the health care needs of the community.
 Give us a call (315-792-5367 or 315-792-5664) or email us (firstname.lastname@example.org).
 You won't be disappointed!